bmutafov/keep-me-up/README.md

 # Simple Keep PC Awake

-A simple quick program that keeps your PC awake by moving your mouse by 1px diagonally every 30 seconds.
+A simple quick program that keeps your PC awake by moving your mouse by some pixels every time whenever the system has been idling more than the configured time.
+Default is: moves the mouse 1px back and forth, when the system has been idle for 120 seconds.
 It has no interface as is intended to be as simple as possible.

 ## Run via npx